 Contractor: Gawley Construction Company

 Description: The building faces north and is a four story concrete and glass structure.
+The building is located on landscaped grounds in the center of the city.
 The reinforced concrete building features first story 45 degree buttresses which support the upper stories.
 There is a projection from the main building on the east and west sides.
 The second story windows are small with larger windows on the third story and larger windows on the fourth story.

 Note: The first court met in the Old Wilson Store in 1836.
 The first courthouse was built in 1837 and the second courthouse was built in 1873.
 The third courthouse was designed by John C Cochrane and constructed by Sanger & Moody in 1884 to 1887.
 The present building is the fourth courthouse.